allanchua101/docker-express-server/README.md

 # Containerizing an Express server.
 This repository is a step by step guide for setting up and containerizing an express server.
+This repository also serves as a complementary guide for this [article](https://pogsdotnet.blogspot.com/2018/08/10-steps-to-setup-and-containerize.html).

 # Environment Setup